mn1k/Airline-Reservation-System/README.md

 # Airline-Reservation-System

 This web application allows users to search for flights, make bookings, and manage reservation.
+The repository streamlines the flight booking process by providing a user-friendly interface for travelers.

 ## Features

 - User Registration and Login system.
-- Search for flights based on source, destination, and date.
+- Search for flights based on source, destination, and departure date.
 - Book flights for various passenger types: regular, student, senior citizen, and armed forces.
 - Admin panel for managing flights, routes and schedules.